We do more than train physicians. We train healthcare leaders.

-- R1: Clinic Immersion and Community Medicine: The first-year curriculum immerses interns in our Family Medicine Center and community partners FQHC Petaluma Health Center and Ceres Community Project.
+- R1: Clinic Immersion: The first-year curriculum immerses interns in our Family Medicine Center and community partners FQHC Petaluma Health Center and Ceres Community Project.
 Begin and end your R1 year with a focus on clinical skill building and community medicine, spending time in the garden and kitchen at Ceres Community Project.

-- R2: Advanced Clinical Skills and Global Medicine: Expand your skills with leadership training and advocacy work, including an optional class trip to Guatemala with our Community Medicine Faculty to work beside lay health workers in a rural underserved community (pending safety of global travel).
+- R2: Advanced Clinical Skills: Expand your skills with leadership training and advocacy work.
 Engage in advanced clinical training to set you up for success as you transition to second and third year senior resident duties inside and outside the hospital.

-- R3: Leadership and Professional Development: Third years will broaden their expertise as teachers and practice leaders with an ambulatory care chief curriculum that will prepare you to be a superb clinician-leader in any community setting around the world.
-Residents will have funded support and guidance in both global health opportunities and research projects.
+- R3: Leadership and Professional Development: Third year residents will broaden their expertise as teachers and practice leaders with a primary care leadership curriculum that will prepare you to be a superb clinician-leader in any community setting around the world.

 Scholarly Activity and Research